GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/pattern_matching.rst

 Matching with || Expression
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In daScript, you can use the || expression to match either of the provided options in the order they appear.
+In Daslang, you can use the || expression to match either of the provided options in the order they appear.
 This is useful when you want to match a variant based on multiple criteria.

 Here is an example of matching with || expression::